 Valle Sagrado, or the Sacred Valley of the Incas, is home to one of the the most famous archaeological sites in the world, Machu Picchu.
 To visit only Machu Picchu wouldn’t be enough!
 Valle Sagrado is full of Inca archaeological sites to keep one busy for a whole week or more.
 In this entry, I will give a brief overview of the day trips I took from Cusco to some of these sites.

 The most important sites can be visited on organized day trips from Cusco offered by just about every tour office in town.
 The tours are offered daily year-round and have bilingual guides.
-Each of the tours I took cost just S/35 – you should expect to pay around that amount.
+Each of the tours I took cost just S/35 (as of July 2014).
 The tours only provide transportation and a guide.
-Many of the sites visited are covered by the Boleto Turístico, which cost S/130 at the time of writing.
+Many of the sites visited are covered by the Boleto Turístico, which cost S/130 in July 2014.
 Others cost extra.
 I purchased my tours from SIW Travel, located at Portal Comercio No. 169 on Plaza de Armas.

 Circuito Maras (9am to 2:30pm)